rajendra-pm/devops-assignment/README.md

 =======
 Website URL - http://16.170.254.214/
 # devops-mean-deploy
-# DevOps MEAN App Deployment
+# Github Actions CI/CD Pipeline for MEAN App Deployment

 ## Overview
 This repo contains Dockerfiles, docker-compose and GitHub Actions to build, push and deploy a MEAN app.